 Demolished infrastructure, such as the signal boxes at Llangollen Goods Junction, Deeside Halt, Glyndyfrdwy and Carrog were rebuilt from the ground up and are fully operational allowing multi train operation on gala days and busy weekends

 The line then climbs steeply to reach Berwyn Station, from where the climb continues, through Berwyn Tunnel (1/3 mile).
 From here the line rises gently for the next 2 miles to Glyndyfrdwy Station and village, and finally, on to Carrog on a gently rising grade.

 All the stations along the track are of a typical Victorian design and each station has been recreated in 1950’s Great Western colour scheme.

 The main hub of the Railway – with the Railway office located here which is open all year round.
-The Station Café Bar is open every day from Saturday 1st February (even none running days) and serves hot meals & snacks along with a wide selection of alcohol including Real Ale.
+The Station Café Bar is open every running day and serves hot meals & snacks along with a wide selection of alcohol including Real Ale.
 The gift shop, open on operating days only, sells a wide range of Llangollen Railway items along with Hornby & Bachmann models and Thomas the Tank Engine merchandise.
 Also at Llangollen is our large engineering works and located about a mile down the line is our Carriage and Wagons department.

 Berwyn Station is manned by Volunteers on weekends and has a small tearoom which is open most weekends during our operating season.
 You will notice that the design of this station is very different to Llangollen, Glyndyfrdwy and Carrog Station – this is due to the very narrow piece of land that the architects had available to them, hence the unique design.
 Berwyn is also one of the most photographed stations.